-When we enter a new year, be it in the biblical, Hebraic calendar or in the Gregorian calendar, there takes place a shift.
-Sometimes it is as subtle as a slight change in the weather… or it can be the slightest change in our behavior or mood… while at other times, everything in our lives from family, to time, tasks, and activities—alters drastically as we see a new spiritual season emerge.
+When we enter a new year, be it in the biblical Hebraic calendar or in the Gregorian calendar, a shift takes place.
+Sometimes it is as subtle as a slight change in the weather… or it can be the slightest change in our behavior or mood.
+While at other times, everything in our lives—from family, to time, tasks, and activities—alters drastically as we see a new spiritual season emerge.

 Some changes we consider good, others bad.
-But with any change that comes our way, there are certain things we can do to better prepare ourselves and improve ourselves in the process.
+But with any change we know is coming, there are certain things we can do to prepare ourselves and improve ourselves in the process.

 “Sometimes the smallest step in the right direction ends up being the biggest step of your life.
-Tip toe if you must, but take the step.”—Unknown
+Tip toe if you must, but take the step.”

 The start of a new year often prompts people to create plans for change.
-In the weeks leading up to and on into the first month, there is an increased drive to get houses in order—literal and figurative.
-Like a bird preparing its nest for the increase to come, we suddenly look back on what has been and, with eager eyes, seek out a better future—a greater increase—through our efforts of preparation and change.
+In the weeks leading up to it and on into the first weeks, there is an increased drive to get houses in order—literally and figuratively.
+Like a bird preparing its nest for the increase to come, we suddenly look back on what has been, and with eager eyes, seek out a better future—a greater increase—through efforts of preparation and change.

 “The secret of getting ahead is getting started.
-The secret of getting started is breaking your complex, overwhelming tasks into small, manageable tasks, and then starting on the first one.”—Mark Twain
+The secret of getting started is breaking your complex, overwhelming tasks into small, manageable tasks, and then starting on the first one.”

 - Create ATTAINABLE goals, habits, and patterns

-If our goals are not within the realm of attainability for US personally—after all, we each know our own strengths and weaknesses—then how are we going to succeed?
+If our goals are not within the realm of attainability for US personally—we are all different—then how are we going to succeed?
 We need to know what we want to achieve, figure out what steps are needed to get there, and then determine if we need to make them smaller or larger for where we are now.
-Remember, goals and the steps to reach them can always be altered later if we did not dream big enough or misjudged our ability to follow through.
-Finding a level of attainability at the start is always best.
+Remember, goals and the steps to reach them can always be altered later if we did not dream big enough or misjudged our ability to follow through—that said, finding the closest level of attainability at the start is best.

 - Create a plan that includes SMALL steps toward the larger goal

-“One may walk over the highest mountain one step at a time.”—John Wanamaker
+“One may walk over the highest mountain one step at a time.”

 - Choose a TIME OF COMPLETION for each goal

 Some goals may be smaller or easier to achieve in a shorter amount of time, while others may be far more long-term in nature.
-We need to understand that not all goals are “created equal” and that expecting all our goals to be completed at the same time is not fair on us and can set us up for failure.
-When we have realistic time-frames for each goal, and seeing each small step toward those goals, success is much more likely.
-Yet, we have to remember that life happens, good and bad, and this may alter our time-frame—this is not an excuse to procrastinate, but instead a reminder not to berate ourselves over things we cannot control.
+We need to understand that not all goals are “created equal” and that expecting all of our goals to be completed at the same time is not fair to us and can set us up for disappointment.
+By having realistic timeframes for each goal, and seeing each small step toward those goals, success is much more likely.
+Yet, we have to remember that life happens, good and bad, and this may alter our timeframe.
+Yet, we should not see this as an excuse to procrastinate, but instead a reminder not to berate ourselves over things we cannot control.

 - REMEMBER that IT TAKES TIME to create a new habit or pattern

 “You need to be content with small steps.
 That’s all life is.
-Small steps that you take every day so that when you look back down the road, it all adds up and you know you covered some distance.”—Katie Kacvinsky
+Small steps that you take every day so that when you look back down the road it all adds up and you know you covered some distance.”

 - Limit the NUMBER of goals you set for yourself

-At the start of a new year it can be tempting to look back at the past and see EVERYTHING we want to change… and then decide to change it ALL.
-However, if we have too many goals to complete, things can become muddled.
-We begin to bounce between goals, forgetting some and obsessing over others… then remembering the forgotten ones and dropping the old obsession for the new one, trying to play catch-up.
+At the start of a new year it is tempting to look back at the past and see EVERYTHING we want to change… and then decide to change it ALL.
+However, if we have too many goals to complete, things can quickly become muddled.
+We begin to bounce between goals, forgetting some and obsessing over others… then remembering the forgotten ones, dropping the old obsession for the new one as we try to play catch-up.

-“I long to accomplish a great and noble task; but it is my chief duty to accomplish small tasks as if they were great and noble.”—Helen Keller
+“I long to accomplish a great and noble task; but it is my chief duty to accomplish small tasks as if they were great and noble.”